jclouds/legacy-jclouds/documentation/userguide/using-maven.md

 </settings>
 {% endhighlight %}

-## SSH Credentials
+### Testing SSH drivers

 SSH Credentials are required to run tests for SSH extensions.
 Please add a [maven profile](http://maven.apache.org/guides/introduction/introduction-to-profiles.html) to settings.xml so that your credentials can be used for integration tests:

 {% highlight xml %}